|Legler Systems Company|||||AR System|||||Contact Us|||||Help|||||Home||||

 The AR System software cost is identified in the Software Price Sheet.

-To request sample accounting reports and screen formats, General Information Manual or free pc demo on a CD-ROM disk of this AR System, please e-mail Bill Legler in the San Francisco Bay Area, California.
+To request sample accounting reports and screen formats, General Information Manual or free pc demo on a CD-ROM disk of this AR System, e-mail Bill Legler in the San Francisco Bay Area, California.

 Legler Systems Company, developer of the online Accounts Receivable software, is located in the East Bay of the SF Bay Area in Northern California and provides local on-site ARS software support in Alameda County (major cities are Oakland, Fremont, Hayward and Berkeley), Contra Costa County (major cities are Concord, Antioch, Walnut Creek and Orinda) and other counties in California (CA).
 Free e-mail and telephone support is available throughout the United States (USA) regarding any ARS software questions or problems.